markrussinovich/btcgraffiti/README.md

 # BTC-Graffiti

-BTC-Graffitti is a pair of scripts where btcg-encode encode a specified file into a Bitcoin transaction using the Pay-2-Fake-Hash (P2FS) technique that encodes data into transaction output script addresses, and btcg-decode extracts the addresses and reconsistitutes the encoded file.
+BTC-Graffiti is a pair of scripts where btcg-encode encodes a specified file into a Bitcoin transaction using the Pay-2-Fake-Hash (P2FS) technique that encodes data into transaction output script addresses, and btcg-decode extracts the addresses and reconsistitutes the encoded file.
 The encoder stores the name of the source file in the OP_RETURN and the decode script stores the extracted data to that file name.
 The data it encodes can be of any format, including text, images, or audio.
 Content you store this way is **permanent**.
-Because data BTC-Graffiti posts lives forever on the Bitcoin blockchain,  BTC-Graffiti posts make the pefect birtdhay or Valentine's day gift.
+Because data BTC-Graffiti posts lives forever on the Bitcoin blockchain, BTC-Graffiti posts make the perfect birthday or Valentine's day gift.

 ## Encoding Data
 To encode a file, invoke the encoding script like this: